 And here it is!
-Another digital marvel from Andy Bell and Vince Clarke, celebrating nearly 30 years of songwriting and having sold 25 million albums, eagerly awaited 16th studio album, ‘The Violet Flame’.
+Another digital marvel from Andy Bell and Vince Clarke, celebrating nearly 30 years of songwriting and having sold 25 million albums, the eagerly awaited 16th studio album, ‘The Violet Flame’.

 A rather different approach was adopted for preparing this one, which follows the success of 2013 Christmas album ‘Snow Globe’.